Kaiten: Deployment

-Kaiten were designed to be launched from the deck of a submarine or surface ship, or from coastal installations as a coastal defence weapon.
+Kaiten were designed to be launched from the deck of a submarine or surface ship, or from coastal installations as a coastal defense weapon.
 The cruiser Kitakami was equipped to launch eight Kaiten and took part in sea launch trials of Type 1s.
 In addition, two destroyers of the Minekaze-class were converted to Kaiten carriers.
 Shiokaze could carry four, and Namikaze two.
 Twelve destroyers of the Matsu-class were to follow with capacity for one Kaiten, however only one, Take, was completed.

 In practice, only the Type 1 craft, using the submarine delivery method, were ever used in combat.
-Specially equipped submarines carried two, four, or six Kaiten, depending on their class.
+Twenty-one specially equipped submarines carried two, four, five, or six Kaiten, depending on their class.
 The Kaiten were lashed to the host vessel on wooden blocks with a narrow access tube connecting the submarine to the lower hatch of the Kaiten.
 This allowed the Kaiten crew to enter from the host submarine while submerged.

 Kaiten had a very limited diving depth, which in turn limited the diving depth of the host submarine.
 This is one of several factors blamed for the very poor survival rate of submarines using them, eight submarines being lost for the sinking of only two enemy ships and damage to several others.

-Once the target was acquired and the host submarine was within range the pilot was briefed, the Kaiten's starting air bottles were charged and the cockpit was ventilated.
+Once the target was acquired and the host submarine was within range, the pilot was briefed, the Kaiten's starting air bottles were charged, and the cockpit was ventilated.
 The pilot then entered the vessel, the gyroscope was programmed with the correct bearing and depth and the pilot was given his final briefing.

 The Kaiten separated from the host submarine and headed at speed in the direction fed into the gyroscope.
 Once within final attack range the Kaiten would surface and the pilot would check his range and bearing via periscope and make any adjustments necessary.
 He would then submerge to a suitable depth, arm the warhead and proceed on his final attack run.
 If he missed he could make adjustments and try again.
 If the mission failed he would detonate his vessel as a last resort.

 Types

-Of the six different type classes created, only four were ever significant enough to be noted by the American technical missions to post-war Japan.
+Of the seven type classes created, only four were significant enough to be noted by the American technical missions to post-war Japan.